 where the various parts of the clock are labeled.
 Also, there is a side view of the clock that

 shows the layout of the parts from that view.

 Oversized parts are given as measured drawings.

 All of my clock plans are drawn in CAD.
-Most of my designs now have their wheels, frame, and oversized parts available in dxf format available upon request.
+All of my designs now have their wheels, frame, and oversized parts available in dxf format available upon request.
 After placing your order, simply send me an email requesting any available dxf for your project.
 You will still receive the complete paper pattern of your design in the mail.

 PDF of my designs are not available and you must have a CAD program to open and manipulate a dxf.
 Regular drawing programs, for example; Sketchup and Corel, will not work correctly.
 If you do not have a CAD program, I recommend you look into www.deltacad.com It is a wonderful program, powerful enough for what we need, yet quite inexpensive.

 Is your CAM program not accepting dxf?

 If your CAM program is having trouble accepting the CAD drawings in dxf format it may be because the close vector tolerances in your CAM program are set to narrowly.
 For example, I have VCarvePro5 by Vectric and the close vector tolerances were originally set at 0.0002, which is ridiculously close for what we need, but great if you are building a space shuttle for NASA.
 After resetting the vector tolerances to a more reasonable 0.02, the CAD drawings are accepted just fine.